FredrikPedersen/Learning_Kotlin/README.md

 println(SomeClass.accessPrivateVar())
 ````

-- A frequent use case for companion objects is to implement a factory pattern as they allow you to call private constructors
+- A frequent use case for companion objects is to implement a factory pattern as they allow you to call private constructors.

 ````Kotlin
 class FactoryClass private constructor(val someString: String) {